tomas-fryza/vhdl-course/lab3-segment/README.md

 * Use 7-segment display
 * Use VHDL processes
-* Understand the structural VHDL description
+* Understand the structural modeling and instantiation in VHDL

 The purpose of this laboratory exercise is to design a 7-segment display decoder and to become familiar with the VHDL structural description that allows you to build a larger system from simpler or predesigned components.